Skip to main content

 The UPP is a percentage based on three years of data (current, prior, and second prior year).
 The UPP is not an average of each year’s percentage; rather, the sum of unduplicated pupil counts for the three years is divided by the sum of enrollment for the three years to produce the current year’s UPP.
 In the fourth and subsequent years the newest year will be added and the oldest will be dropped off.

 The enrollment and unduplicated pupil counts, which form the basis of the UPP, were collected by CDE in the California Longitudinal Pupil Achievement Data System (CALPADS) Fall 1 2016 data collection.
 Data certified in CALPADS Fall 1, as of the certification deadline (December 16, 2016), were used for 2016−17 P-1 UPP calculations.
 Data certified in CALPADS Fall 1, as of the close of the final amendment window (January 27, 2017), will be used beginning with the 2016−17 P-2 UPP calculation.
 Subsequent changes to CALPADS counts for purposes of LCFF can only be submitted through the audit process.
-Additional information on Audit Adjustments to CALPADS data is available in the Data Reporting Instruction Manual (DOC).
+Additional information on Audit Adjustments to CALPADS data is available in the Data Reporting Instruction Manual (This link is no longer available.
+Please use the following link: PADC Manual DOCX).

 The CALPADS data used to determine each LEA’s UPP also reflects transfers reported in CALPADS for students that are served by the COE but funded for LCFF at the district of residence, as well as transfers for charter school students who are funded through the LCFF COE formula.
 The Report of Attendance and CALPADS Enrollment/Unduplicated Pupil Count Transfers for District Funded County Program Students (XLS) Excel file available on CDE’s Web site shows the District Funded County Program ADA reported by districts of residence and CALPADS enrollment and unduplicated pupil count transfers as of the CALPADS Fall 1 amendment window report.
 Similarly, the Report of Attendance and CALPADS Enrollment/Unduplicated Pupil Count Transfers for County Program Charter School Students (XLS) Excel file shows the Charter Served, County Funded ADA reported by the charter schools and CALPADS enrollment and unduplicated pupil count transfers.
 CDE has published a series of Frequently Asked Questions on the transfer of enrollment and unduplicated pupil counts and flow of funds under LCFF for these students.